 - Providing resources for students, such as “safe places,” for them to speak with someone about their experience in their own words with confidence that they can report the assault on their own time and in their own way

-It’s essential that various departments of the college or university get involved and become aware of the policies and procedures necessary for students to report the sexual assault and related to the subsequent investigation.
+Various departments of the college or university need to get involved and become aware of the policies and procedures necessary for students to report the sexual assault and related to the subsequent investigation.
 Campus administration, counseling services, and campus or local law enforcement should all work together to ensure student safety before, during, and after a sexual assault.
 Each department, individually and together, plays a vital role in addressing and responding to college sexual assault and providing support for the victim.

 How can parents help protect their children before, during, or after a sexual assault?